Thai green curry paste

 Diet Ratings

-Thai green curry paste ingredients vary by brand.
-Base components (green chilies, garlic, ginger, lemongrass) are paleo-compatible, but many commercial pastes contain sugar, fish sauce additives, or other processed ingredients.
-Homemade versions are preferable to commercial products.
+Thai green curry paste is typically made from compliant ingredients (chilies, garlic, ginger, lemongrass, spices) but commercial versions often contain added sugar, fish sauce with additives, or other non-compliant ingredients.
+Homemade versions with verified ingredients would be compliant.

 Controversy Index